 What is not grasped is that if you communicate honestly but respectfully, “hurt feelings” are not your responsibility.
 Each person’s responsibility is to know what they need and then convey that with respect.
 If we spend all our energy trying to spare others from their own feelings, we will lose ourselves in the process.

 How to Start Setting Boundaries and What to Expect

-If you or someone you know has a question you would like to submit for my weekly blog post, please feel free to submit it via my website under the “Ask Sylvia” section in the middle bottom column on the homepage.
-All questions will be received and answered anonymously.
+If you or someone you know has a question you would like to submit for my weekly blog post, please feel free to submit it via my website Contact form.
+All questions will be answered anonymously.

 Sylvia Flanagan, MFT is a San Diego therapist with a private practice in Mission Valley.
-For more information about San Diego Therapy, feel free to call or email her.
+For more information about Sylvia’s therapy services, feel free to call or email her.

 Office hours are Monday through Thursday from 9:00 to 6:00.